Death in Venice: The real Tadzio

 The boy who inspired "Tadzio" was perhaps Baron Władysław Moes, whose first name was usually shortened as Władzio or just Adzio.
 This story was uncovered by Andrzej Dołęgowski, Thomas Mann's translator, around 1964, and was published in the German press in 1965.

 Moes was born on 17 November 1900 in Wierbka, the second son and fourth child of Baron Aleksander Juliusz Moes.
 He was aged 10 when he was in Venice, significantly younger than Tadzio in the novella.
 Baron Moes died on 17 December 1986 in Warsaw and is interred at the graveyard of Pilica, Silesian Voivodeship.
 He was the subject of the biography The Real Tadzio (Short Books, 2001) by Gilbert Adair.
-Ironically, while in the novella Aschenbach is Silesian, it was Moes who was really Silesian.

 However, serious doubts about this identification were raised in an article in Der Spiegel in 2002, mainly because of the significant differences in age and physical appearance between the Tadzio figure of the novella and Moes.
 The same article offers another candidate in the form of Adam von Henzel-Dzieduszycki, a Polish-Austrian, who was also on vacation in the same hotel in the summer of 1911 and was 15 years old at the time.

 English translations

 An English translation by Kenneth Burke was published in periodical form in The Dial in 1924 over three issues (vol. LXXVI, March to May, issues # 3–5, Camden, NJ, USA).
 This translation was published in book form the following year by Alfred A. Knopf as Death in Venice and Other Stories.
-W. H. Auden called it the definitive translation, but it is unclear to what other translations Auden was comparing it.
+W. H. Auden called it the definitive translation.

 Helen Tracy Lowe-Porter's authorized translation, published in 1922 in Mann's Stories of Three Decades, has been less well received by critics due to Lowe-Porter's treatment of sexuality and homoeroticism.
 In the Oxford Guide to Literature in English Translation it is criticized for its "puritanism", which saw Lowe-Porter "tone down Mann's treatment of sexuality, especially homoeroticism".
 The author considers the result "disastrous" and sees "a reworked, sanitized version of the text" by Mann.

-A translation published in 2005 by Michael Henry Heim won the Helen and Kurt Wolff Translator's Prize.
+A translation published in 2004 by Michael Henry Heim won the Helen and Kurt Wolff Translator's Prize.

-Other English translations include those by David Luke (1988), Clayton Koelb (1994), Stanley Applebaum (1995), Joachim Neugroschel (1998), Martin C. Doege (2010), and Damion Searls (2023).
-Lesley Chamberlain writes that her translation of Death in Venice will be published in 2026.
+Other English translations include those by David Luke (1988), Clayton Koelb (1994), Stanley Appelbaum (1995), Joachim Neugroschel (Viking, 1998), Jefferson S. Chase (1999), Martin C. Doege (2010), Damion Searls (Liveright, 2023) and Lesley Chamberlain (Pushkin Press, 2026).